thosgood/this-weeks-finds/markdown/251-300/week254.md

 and i~v~ vol is the "interior product", which feeds v into vol and leaves us with a $4$-form.
 You can check that this vector field v is divergence-free.
-So, we define the bracket of μ and ν to be v.
+So, we define the bracket of μ and \nu to be v.

 \mathfrak{sl}(5,C) sits inside the even part of E(5|10) in a nice way, as the divergence-free vector fields whose coefficients are *linear* functions